BACKGROUND

 Post-Residency

-• Residency graduates commit to teaching in LAUSD for at least three years after the completion of their apprenticeship.
+• Residency graduates commit to teaching in high-need schools in our partnering districts for at least three years after the completion of their apprenticeship.
 If they fail to do so, they are obligated to pay back all or part of the living stipend.

-• LAUSD provides support for job placement in the district.
+• LAUTR provides support for job placement in a said district.

-• Resident graduates participate in an exemplary induction program — an online forum and one-on-one consultation for their first two years of solo teaching.
-They remain in contact with their cohort peers and mentor teachers to form a seamless network of support.
+• Residency graduates participate in an exemplary field support program — an online forum and one-to-one consultation for their first two years of solo teaching.
+They remain in contact with their cohort peers and mentor teachers to form a seamless network of support